kaoheng1515/network-management/README.md

 #### Windows
 1. **Clone the Repository**:
-   - You’ll see (venv) in your prompt..
+   - You’ll see (venv) in your prompt.
    - Run:
      ```bash
      git clone https://github.com/kaoheng1515/network-management.git